AkhilByteWrangler/FinWise/README.md

 | Backend (LLM) | FastAPI + Unsloth | RunPod |
 | Storage | In-browser + memory | N/A (stateless) for privacy :) |

-> The frontend was partially generated using LLMs with the prompt:
+> The frontend was partially generated using V0 by Vercel LLM with the prompt:
 > “Given these files of HTML, CSS, and starter NextJS, give me a good website skin.”

 ---